dfanology/dfanology.github.io/scitech/proj1.md

 \end{align*}
 $$

 where $$s_{ext}$$ is the size of the source extension on the image, $$s$$ is the size of the source (in this case 70 μm), $$g$$ is the mask to image distance, and $$L$$ is the source to mask distance.
-From this equation it can be seen that to minimise source extension i.e. the blur, the image should be close to the mask and/or the source far away from the mask and/or the size of the source (i.e. pinhole) should be small.
+From this equation it can be seen that to minimise source extension (i.e. the blur), the image should be close to the mask and/or the source far away from the mask and/or the size of the source (i.e. pinhole) should be small.
 This results in a number of practical tradeoffs:

 - A small pinhole means less light intensity resulting in longer exposure times meaning mechanical stability of the setup comes into play.
 - If the pinhole to mask distance is too large, a similar loss in light flux occurs as the beam is now spread out over a larger spot area.